QSOLKCB/SPECTRAL/PHOTOACOUSTIC/README.md

 ## License

 SPECTRAL Photoacoustic Laboratory is distributed under the MIT License.
-See the repository-root `LICENSE` and `PHOTOACOUSTIC/LICENSE.txt`.
+See the [repository-root license](../LICENSE) and the [Photoacoustic license](LICENSE.txt).

 Copyright (c) 2026 Trent Slade (QSOL-IMC).